 For at least a couple of years, I spent one full day each week at the UCSF medical library, where I could access hundreds of medical and science journals, studying everything even tangentially related to psychoneuroimmunology and the power of the mind to influence disease.

-Beginning in 1993 and continuing for the next fifteen years, I trained with several world leaders in psychoneuroimmunology, psychophysiology, and psychooncology, including O. Carl Simonton MD, Jeanne Achterberg PhD, Frank Lawless PhD, Lawrence LeShan PhD, James S. Gordon MD, Ron Kurtz (Hakomi) and many others.
-One of the advantages of training as a psychotherapist was that I got to spend six years training with James F.T.
+Beginning in 1993 and continuing for the next fifteen years, I trained with the most well known teachers of various forms of mind training to positively effect bodily healing.
+These included O. Carl Simonton MD, Jeanne Achterberg PhD, Frank Lawless PhD, Lawrence LeShan PhD, James S. Gordon MD, Ron Kurtz (Hakomi) and many others.
+One of the advantages of training as a psychotherapist was that I also got to spend six years training with James F.T.
 Bugental PhD, one of the founders of the American Existential-Humanistic psychotherapy movement.

-Another example: Beginning around 1993 and continuing for almost fifteen years, each year I took workshops at the Applied Psychophysiology and Biofeedback Annual Conferences .
+Another example: Beginning around 1993 and continuing for almost fifteen years, each year I took workshops at the Applied Psychophysiology and Biofeedback Annual Conferences.
+This training used biofeedback of multiple modalities to teach clients how to train their minds to heal the body.
+Biofeedback proved to be the most efficacious method of teaching clients that the power of bodily healing was self-generated.

 From 2000 to 2006, while still seeing clients, I volunteered my time to co-facilitate the Gateway Training, 15-weekends per year, and three weekly chronic illness support groups, at the Center for Attitudinal Healing in Sausalito, California.
 In 2002 I was chosen as Volunteer of the Year.